Oil money is flooding Guyana. Who will benefit? | Economy

 Interviews with more than 30 politicians, businessmen, activists and citizens from across the country showed both the lively aspirations and deep anxieties of a nation on the cusp of radical transformation.

-The current government, backed largely by Guyanese of Indian descent, says the oil boom will fund broad development focused on infrastructure and education for the country’s roughly 790,000 people.
+The current government, supported largely by Guyanese of Indian descent, says the oil boom will fund broad development focused on infrastructure and education for the country’s roughly 790,000 people.

 “Our commitment as a government is to ensure that opportunities are real across the country, regardless of where you live, regardless of who someone has voted for,” Guyana’s Finance Minister Ashni Singh said in an interview.